Mac-STAT/Stat155Notes/docs/06-probability.md

 We appreciate that our estimates will vary from sample to sample because we have different units in each sample.
 We care about *how much* they can vary because we want to *quantify* the amount of uncertainty in our estimates.
 Sure, we may use linear regression modeling to find that the estimate for an interaction coefficient is \$26.85, but how different could that estimate have been if we had obtained a different sample (of the same size)?

-The **sampling ditribution** of a statistic (e.g. sampling distribution of the sample mean, of the sample median, of a regression coefficient) tells us exactly how that statistic would vary across all possible samples of a given size.
+The **sampling distribution** of a statistic (e.g. sampling distribution of the sample mean, of the sample median, of a regression coefficient) tells us exactly how that statistic would vary across all possible samples of a given size.
 For example, in our New York housing data (1728 homes), the sampling distribution for the interaction coefficient tells us exactly the distribution of interaction coefficient estimates that result from all possible samples of size 1728 *from the population of New York homes*.
 This distribution is centered at the true value of the population interaction coefficient (the value we would get from linear modeling if we did indeed use the full population).
 The spread of the distribution gives us a measure of the precision of our estimate.
 If the sampling distribution is very wide, then our estimate is imprecise; our estimate would vary widely from sample to sample.
 If the sampling distribution is very narrow, then our estimate is precise; our estimate would not vary much from sample to sample.

 The emphasis on "from the population of New York homes" when defining the sampling distribution earlier is deliberate.
 We don't have the population, and we never will (usually)!
 The sampling distribution is a theoretical idea, but we wish to know what it looks like because we care about the precision of our estimate.
 We have done our best to estimate the center of the sampling distribution: our best guess is the sample estimate itself.
 For our housing data, we estimate an interaction coefficient of $26.85.
 This is our best guess for the center of the sampling distribution.
 What about the spread?